 In a blog about giving thanks I wrote back in November, I talked about the mental health benefits of practicing gratitude.
 I really try to implement this into my everyday life.
 Whether it’s creating a Gratitude Journal, writing a thank you note to a friend or family member or just thanking a waiter for his excellent service, saying “thank you” moves our mind away from negative thinking and onto the blessings God has given us!

 This is my personal favorite and something that we might not even think about!
 When was the last time you had a good laugh?
 I’m talking tear-inducing, stomach-clenching, can’t-breathe laughter.
 Whether it’s calling up your friend who always makes you laugh, watching a funny movie or finding your favorite funny YouTube video (my personal favorite), getting a good laugh in can actually help reduce anxiety and boost your mood!

 What’s your favorite way to take care of your mental health?
 Comment here or share on our Facebook page!

-*If you found these mental health tools helpful, check out more in our Thrive workbook or e-workbook.
+*If you found these mental health tools helpful, check out more in our Thrive workbook.
 Each chapter walks you through a different topic, asking questions for self-evaluation, giving important information about the topic and how it ties to your mental health and practical tools to implement into your everyday life.